 But you probably wouldn’t ever see him and think Cerebral Palsy.
 Unfortunately for Bryce though, it is his life’s struggle.
 The CP affects Bryce’s right side the most, making him tend to drag his right toes when he walks with his walker.
 And making using his right hand a complete and utter struggle, even with regular injections of Botox to block the messages from his brain that are making those muscles over tighten.

 I remember vividly the day Bryce was diagnosed.
-He’d been dealt an unlucky death from the moment of his birth and had more than a few scary diagnoses under his belt by the time his one year well visit rolled around.
+He’d been dealt an unlucky hand from the moment of his birth and had more than a few scary diagnoses under his belt by the time his one year well visit rolled around.
 While we knew the odds were staggeringly high that Bryce would have significant developmental delays, a life long relationship with his neurosurgeon and would be legally blind, I naively hoped that he would somehow avoid the CP designation.
 I was wrong.

 We were close with our pediatrician and she knew we weren’t living in a fantasy land so I know that at that one year well visit, when she non-chalantly stated, “well, he has Cerebral Palsy,” that she didn’t mean to hurt me, blindside me or crush my dreams.
 Nevertheless, she did.